-State grant management policies, as issued by the Office of Grants Management (OGM) of the Department of Administration, also demand accountability.
-BWSR issues most of its grants in advance payments.
-Policy 08-08, Grant Payments, allows advance payments in certain situations, but charges agencies making them to verify that the grant recipient will be able to account for the grant funds[, based on an evaluation of the grant recipient's financial statements].
+State grant management policies are issued by the Office of Grants Management (OGM) of the Department of Administration.
+BWSR issues most of its grants in advance payments, which are allowed in certain situations under OGM Policy 08-08, Grant Payments; but agencies, including BWSR, are charged with verifying that the grant recipient will be able to account for the grant funds based on their past performance as a grantee of that agency and the evaluation of grantee's recent financial statements (as required by OGM Policies 08-06 and 08-13).
 Policy 08-10, Grant Monitoring, requires a financial reconciliation of grant recipient's expenditures at least once during the grant period on grants of over \$50,000.